MoMo830/AliG/README.md

 ### Premove (Overscan)
 Premove adds an overscan to allow your machine to reach a constant velocity before the laser starts engraving, ensuring consistent power delivery.

-## Miscellaneous
-* The last configuration used is automatically saved via `alig_config.json` in the same folder of the exe file.

 ---

 ## Support & Contributions